freelawproject/courtlistener/DEVELOPING.md

 command.
 See MIGRATIONS.md as well for details on smart migration files and why this is needed.

 2. If you alter any react code, include minified builds and map files of the new JS in your PR so that they can be deployed.
+While developing, you will have non-minified versions of these files.
+To build the minified versions, do:

+        npm run build

 [me]: https://github.com/mlissner
 [flow]: https://guides.github.com/introduction/flow/